 One Day Workshops

-For the health of both staff and visitors, Chawton House is currently closed due to the coronavirus.
-All events have been cancelled up to the end of April.
+For the health of both staff and visitors, Chawton House is currently closed due to COVID-19, but creative writing workshops are still available on Zoom!

-Is there an episode in your life you want to capture in words?
-Perhaps there's a relative whose story holds particular interest and you don't want them to be forgotten.
-Or have you researched the family tree and want to bring it together in narrative form.
-This workshop will provide tips on how to research, write and edit these personal stories.
+Is there an episode in your life you want to capture on paper?
+Perhaps there's an ancestor whose story shouldn't be forgotten.
+Or have you researched the family tree and want to bring it together in narrative form?
+This workshop will provide tips on how to research and write these personal stories.

 Writing Historical Fiction - Saturday 26th September at 11am or Sunday 27th September at 5pm

 Have you been inspired to write a Regency drama?
 Or perhaps you're fascinated by the Elizabethans or Victorians.
 This workshop will consider the elements that make successful historical fiction and how you make that slice of history come alive.

 Please book at: